 There is no origination fee, no prepayment penalty and no balance transfer fee.
 They are truly unique in this regard.

-In addition, SoFi offers unemployment insurance.
+In addition, SoFi offers unemployment protection.
 Unlike traditional personal loan companies, they are not looking to make money from unemployment insurance.
 Instead, they are offering it as a feature and a brand promise.
 And the insurance is generous.
 If you lose your job through no fault of your own, you will be given a payment holiday.
 Interest will continue to accrue on the loan (and be added to the balance), but no payment will be due and your loan will continue to be reported as current to the credit bureau.
 You can have 3 consecutive months of payments made at a time, and you can have up to 12 months of payments made during the life of the loan.
 That offers great flexibility.
 In addition, they offer job placement services to help you find a job.

 You can use the loans for almost any purpose: pay off credit card debt, home improvement, or anything else because the money can be deposited as cash in your checking account.